 II.
-The following graph, constructed by Makiko Sato and James Hansen at the Columbia University Climate Science, Awareness and Solutions project, shows the change in global average sea level over the period 1900 to 2017 (i.e. the present).
-It's also a very nice example of how the basic modeling techniques we have discussed can be adapted to deal with dynamic, changing situations.
+The following graph, constructed by Makiko Sato and James Hansen at the Columbia University Climate Science, Awareness and Solutions project, shows the change in global average sea level over the period 1900 to the present.
+It's also a nice example of how the basic modeling techniques we have discussed can be adapted to deal with dynamic, changing situations.